 Any intramural policies not mentioned here may be found in the Intramural Handbook.
-Unless specifically mentioned below, intramural flag football play is governed by NIRSA flag football rules.
+Unless specifically mentioned below, Intramural play is governed by NIRSA Flag Football rules.
 By participating in Intramural Sports, the participant agrees to abide by all Intramural rules and policies.

 You may suffer physical and/or mental injury from participating in Intramural Sports.
 There are certain risks of injury that are inherent to participation in sports and recreational activities.
 These types of injuries may be minor or serious and may result from the actions or inactions of themselves or others.
 By choosing to participate in Intramural Sports, you do so at your own risk.
 It is understood that most activities require a certain level of fitness and health, and that each person has a different capacity for participating in these activities.
 Participants of Intramural Sports are highly encouraged to have a physical examination and procure health insurance prior to play.
 UC Campus Recreation does not provide health insurance.

 Intramural Supervisors undergo concussion recognition training.
 In the instance a participant is exhibiting any signs or symptoms of a concussion as a result of a head injury sustained during intramural play, he or she will be removed from the activity.
 This individual must provide a physician’s note clearing the individual to play by a specific date.
 This note may be e-mailed to email@example.com or faxed to 513-556-0601.

 Following each game, each team will receive a sportsmanship rating between 0.0 and 4.0.

 In order to qualify for playoffs, teams must obtain a 3.0 or higher sportsmanship average during the regular season based on the table below:

 |Score||Player & Team Behavior|

 |3.0||Usually respectful to officials and opposing team.

 Minimal arguing or complaining about officials.

 |2.0||Consistent dissent or disrespect to officials/opposing team.